Accelo/docs/source/includes/_configuring_responses.md

 example `_filters=_OR(staff(10),staff(11))` will just filter by staff with id 11, here the simple filter `_filters=staff(10,11)` should be used.

-If more than one `_AND` keyword is defined inside `_filters` then they will be combined in a non-deterministic way, causing unexpected results to be returned.
+Only a single `_AND` can be defined inside the filters param.